-- "Unaudited Pro Forma Available Cash," in which we present the amount of cash we would have had available for distribution for our fiscal year ended December 31, 2004 and the twelve months ended June 30, 2005, derived from our unaudited pro forma financial statements that are included in this prospectus beginning on page F-2, which unaudited pro forma financial statements are based on the audited historical financial statements of DCP Midstream Partners Predecessor for the year ended December 31, 2004 and the unaudited financial statements of DCP Midstream Partners Predecessor for the six months ended June 30, 2005, as adjusted to give pro forma effect to: - the transactions to be completed as of the closing of this offering, including the incurrences of approximately \$176.0 million of indebtedness under our new credit facility; and - this offering and the application of the net proceeds as described under "Use of Proceeds." - "Statement of Forecasted Results of Operations and Cash Flows for the Twelve Months Ending December 31, 2006," in which we present our financial forecast of our results of operations and cash flows for the twelve months ending December 31, 2006, and the significant assumptions upon which the forecast is based; and - "Forecast of Cash Available for Distribution for the Twelve Months Ending December 31, 2006," in which we present the amount of available cash we forecast for the twelve months ending December 31, 2006 based on our financial forecast of our results of operations and cash flow for this period.
+- "Unaudited Pro Forma Available Cash," in which we present the amount of cash we would have had available for distribution for our fiscal year ended December 31, 2004 and the twelve months ended June 30, 2005, derived from our unaudited pro forma financial statements that are included in this prospectus beginning on page F-2, which unaudited pro forma financial statements are based on the audited historical financial statements of DCP Midstream Partners Predecessor for the year ended December 31, 2004 and the unaudited financial statements of DCP Midstream Partners Predecessor for the six months ended June 30, 2005, as adjusted to give pro forma effect to: - the transactions to be completed as of the closing of this offering, including the incurrences of approximately \$205.0 million of indebtedness under our new credit facility; and - this offering and the application of the net proceeds as described under "Use of Proceeds." - "Statement of Forecasted Results of Operations for the Twelve Months Ending December 31, 2006," in which we present our financial forecast of our results of operations and the minimum estimated EBITDA necessary for us to pay distributions at the initial distribution rate on all units for the twelve months ending December 31, 2006, and the significant assumptions upon which the forecast is based; and - "Estimated Cash Available for Distribution for the Twelve Months Ending December 31, 2006," in which we present our estimate of the minimum amount of EBITDA necessary for us to pay distributions at the initial distribution rate on all units for the twelve months ending December 31, 2006.